Fluid selection for systems over 250 gallons

 Low Boilers: Low boilers decrease the flash point and viscosity of the fluid.
 Its vapor pressure also increases, which can affect overall system efficiency and possibly cause pump cavitation.
 The reduced flash point can also have safety implications.

-High Boilers: If thermal degradation occurs at temperatures greater than approximately 750°F (400°C), the effect is not only to break carbon - carbon bonds but to separate hydrogen atoms from carbon atoms, which forms coke.
+High Boilers: If thermal degradation occurs at temperatures greater than approximately 750°F (400°C), this can result in the breaking of carbon - carbon bonds and the separation of hydrogen atoms, as well as the formation of coke.

 In essence, thermal degradation is overheating the oil past its boiling point.
 As the fluid boils, it produces a lighter component usually in the form of vapors.
 Continual overheating or cracking can cause reduced viscosity.
 It can also pose safety concerns with the creation of the lighter components.
 This in turn reduces the overall flash point, fire point and auto-ignition temperatures.